What is Eyelid Surgery?

 Skin and Muscle Flap Blepharoplasty: This is the gold standard lower eyelid blepharoplasty that involves a skin muscle flap to access the ligament and fat compartments and correction of the aged deformity.
 Excess skin is removed and the eyelid ligament is tightened.

 Canthoplasty: A canthoplasty is re-shaping of the canthus (lateral ligament) to tighten the eyelid, prevent post operative ectropion and scleral show and support the eyelid while it is healing.
 Various canthoplasty maneovers can be employed-Canthopexy, pennant canthoplasty, tarsal strip, formal canthoplasty, drill hole canthoplasty.
-Dr Jack Zoumaras as a Face expert plastic surgeon regulary operated around the eye.
+Dr Jack Zoumaras as a world-trained Face Surgeon regulary operated around the eye.

 see more on Eyelid Surgery